munificent/dep-external-libraries/Proposal.md

 ### Patch files

-Interesting, the core libraries themselves have this problem. "dart:core" needs to eventually bottom out at C++ code in the native VM, and in snippets of JS in dart2js.
+Interestingly, the core libraries themselves also have this problem.
+"dart:core" needs to eventually bottom out at C++ code in the native VM, and in snippets of JS in dart2js.
 So while there is a single "canonical" "dart:core" that defines its *static API*, much of its *implementation* is delegated to platform-specific machinery.

 This machinery is called "patch files", and is not part of the language spec.
-What *is* in the language spec is *external methods*.
-These are declarations of methods whose definitions are left up to the implementation to provide.
+What *is* in the language spec is *external functions*.
+These are declarations of functions whose definitions are left up to the implementation to provide.

-This proposal is about turning this idea into something that end users can also use.
+This proposal is turns these into something end users can also use.

 ## Examples

 We'll start simple.
-Let's say you want to write a library for showing warnings to the user.
+Say you want to write a library for showing warnings to the user.
 It exposes a single function:

 ```dart
 void warn(String message) {